openrewrite/rewrite-docs/getting-started/getting-started.md

 ## Step 1: Clone sample project

 {% hint style="warning" %}
-The sample project is based on an older project that requires a JDK version 1.8 to build.
+The sample spring-petclinic project is based on an older version of project that requires a JDK version 1.8 to build.
 Newer JDK versions will not work.
 Get OpenJDK 8 [here](https://adoptopenjdk.net/) if you do not already have one.
 {% endhint %}

 This guide uses a fork of [spring-petclinic](https://github.com/openrewrite/spring-petclinic-migration).
 Clone it by running: